-- b.
-Select the Directory Id for your environment.
-You can get the Directory Id from the output of <StackName>DirectoryService stack. - c.
-From the top right Action dropdown menu, select Reset user password. - d.
-For all the users you want to use, put the username and type in the password you want to have and choose Reset Password. - 2.
+- d.
+For all the users you want to use, put the username and type in the password you want to have and select Reset Password. - 2.
 Once you have reset the user passwords, you will need to wait for Research and Engineering Studio to sync the users in the environment.
 Research and Engineering Studio syncs the users every hour at xx.00.
 You can either wait for that to happen or follow the steps listed in User added in Active Directory, but missing from RES to sync the users immediately.